xiv-gear-planner/xivapi-java/README.md

 - as(raw)
 - Iterating over a sheet
 - Basic searching
+- Transients
+- List and array types

 ### Not Complete

-- List and array types
 - Schema versions
 - Cache mappings so they don't have to be recomputed
 - Multiple languages
-- Transients
-- Searching based on method references (e.g. something like  `equals(Item::getName, "My Item")`)
+- Querying based on method references (e.g. something like  `equals(Item::getName, "My Item")`)
+- Multi-sheet searching
 - Iteration prefetch
+- Other forms of iterator (streams, lists, etc)
+- Groovy DSLs